 Groups are confidential.
 As a group member, you are in control of what, when, and how much you share.
-For Spring Semester 2019, the following groups are offered.
+During Fall Semester 2019, the following groups are offered.
 If you are a student interest in joining a group, call the Counseling Center at 401 254 3124 or visit the Center in the CSD Building near Cedar Hall.

-This group is designed for students who would like to learn how to cope effectively with painful or strong feelings such as anxiety, depression and irritability.
-Over the course of this 4-week group, participants will learn and practice skills related to mindfulness, interpersonal effectiveness, distress tolerance, and emotion regulation.
+These groups are designed for students who would like to learn how to cope effectively with painful or strong feelings such as anxiety, depression, or irritability.
+Over the course of these 5-week groups, participants will learn and practice skills related to mindfulness, interpersonal effectiveness, distress tolerance, and emotion regulation.
 While there will be room to talk about one's personal life and concerns, the group is set up to function like a small class with group leaders teaching skills and participants sharing what it's like to practice them.

 Happiness is more than “feeling good” and we all have the potential to be happy in our own way.
-This ongoing group will focus on practical strategies and skills that will help you increase your well-being in your daily life.
-Wednesdays, 1:00 – 2:00pm; Facilitators: Sima Menora, M.A. and Maureen Minarik, Ph.D.
+This group will focus on practical strategies and skills that will help you increase your well-being in your daily life.
+Wednesdays, 1:00 – 2:00pm; Facilitators: Michelle Codner, M.A. and Maureen Minarik, Ph.D.

 Healthy Relationships Support

 This group is designed for survivors of toxic dating relationships.
 The purpose of the group is to provide a safe and supportive space for survivors to work together to improve their understanding and coping with their experiences.
-Date and time to be determined.
-Facilitator: Debbie Knapman, LICSW
+Thursdays, 11:00 -- 11:50am; Facilitator: Debbie Knapman, LICSW.

-The group is designed for survivors of interpersonal trauma who are relatively new to group psychotherapy.
-The purpose of this group is to connect survivors in a confidential, supportive space to learn about the social, emotional, and physical impact of violence.
+The group is designed for survivors of interpersonal trauma.
+The purpose of this group is to connect survivors with each other in a confidential, supportive space to learn about the social, emotional, and physical impact of violence.
 Each week, we will cover a topic or theme relevant to trauma survivorship, such as trust, boundaries, safety, and self-care.
-Wednesdays, 3:30 – 4:30pm; Facilitators: Alyssa Freedman, M.A. and Debbie Knapman, LICSW
+Fridays, 2:00 – 3:00pm; Facilitators: Kaitlyn Cournoyer, M.A. and Debbie Knapman, LICSW.

 Quiet Mind Body Stretch